10 Most Expensive Yachts in 2026 (Billionaire Superyachts Ranked by Price & Size)

 Maritime Funds: Private equity funds specializing in yacht investments allow institutional investors to gain exposure, but these often have minimum investments of $ 1 million to $10 million, keeping them out of reach for many.

-Charter Partnerships: Some investment models involve syndicated ownership, where a group of investors co-owns a vessel and uses chartering to generate revenue.
+Charter Partnerships: Some investment models involve syndicated ownership, where a group of investors co-owns a ship and uses chartering to generate revenue.
 This reduces the initial capital outlay but can still be a complex process.

 Management Companies: Ultra-high-net-worth individuals often utilize professional management firms, such as Northrop & Johnson, to handle the complex operations and maintenance of their yachts, which can cost an average of 10-15% of the yacht's value annually.